Know your rights

 Remember that employers value skilled, experienced and committed members of staff and are keen to keep them.
 Your employer may be able to help in ways you have not considered.
 Talk to them about your situation.

-Remember, you can request a Carers’ Needs Assessment to see what support is available.
+Remember, you can request a Carers’ Assessment to see what support is available.
 Call us on 01472 242277.

-Your Rights In Work from Carers UK
+Your Rights in Work Factsheet

 Your GP (General Practitioner) and primary care team (Practice Nurse, District Nurse, Health Visitor) can provide you with invaluable support, advice and information.